deepsahoo/vmAngular/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Stubbed User credential
+Use the below credentials for successfull login as there is not integration to backend so far.
+UserName : vmUser@vmw.com
+Password : VM@123

 ## Code scaffolding